Sindhu Jagadamma’s Impact on STEM and the UTIA Community

 By Lily Rutherford

-The Smith Center wanted to learn more about Jagadamma’s experience in her field and understand her perspective.
+The Smith Center wanted to learn more about Jagadamma’s experience in her field, better understand her perspective, and find the tie between her time as an SGL Fellow and where she is now.
 To start, we asked about the significance of this award—she replied graciously.

-While discussing giving advice, she had much to contribute about what she would like to share with young women scientists who feel like they don’t fit the traditional mold of a researcher.
+While discussing giving advice, she had much to contribute about what she would like to share with young female scientists who feel like they don’t fit the traditional mold of a researcher.

 “To young women who feel they don’t fit the traditional mold of a researcher, I would first say, be exactly who you are.
 You should never feel pressured to change yourself to fit someone else’s idea of what a scientist should be.
 Instead, embrace your strengths and focus on making steady, intentional progress in the areas where you want to grow.”